geraint360/pdf-squeeze/README.md

   | bash -s -- --with-devonthink
 ```

-This will install the compiled .scpt files into the correct ~/Library/Application Scripts/... folders for DEVONthink 4 (and DEVONthink 3 if detected).
+This will download, compile and install the  Applescripts into the correct ~/Library/Application Scripts/... folders for DEVONthink 4 (and DEVONthink 3 if detected).

 ---